hayabaq/dotPie/README.md

 # dotPie
-CLI password meter
+Password meter

-This code is a submission for a task in fc381 lab.
+This code is part of fc381 lab submission.
 The code is not completed yet :)
 New updates will be available before 11/Nov/2020.

-//optimized version will be available in shaa allah (unknown due date :) )
+Real version (optimized, logical bugs free, and with cool CLI) will be available in shaa allah (unknown due date :) )